pitt-cdm/twine--shore-leave/PROPOSAL.md

 <!-- Who is working on this project? -->
-Jenny Herrle
-Margaret Palko
-Nicole Dash
-Beth Johnson
+Jenny Herrle, Margaret Palko, Nicole Dash, Beth Johnson

 <!-- What's the basic pitch for the Twine narrative?
 Where do you start?
 Who do you play as?
 What's the genre? -->
 The basic pitch is a survival game.
 The starting scene is that a family's boat crashes onto an island in the middle of the ocean, and you have a choice to play as the mother, the father, the son, or the daughter.
 Each of the four characters has a different narrative and many of the individual storylines converge.